Edinburgh Tram Inquiry: Evidence

+The report

+In May 2023, it was confirmed that the final report had been completed and sent to the publishing company for printing, a process expected to take several weeks.
+The report was finally published in August 2023.

+The report concluded that failings by the City of Edinburgh Council and its arms-length companies were to blame for the delays.
+Much of the criticism was directed against Transport Initiatives Edinburgh (TIE), the company that was initially in charge of the project.
+The report stated that TIE's failings were "the principal cause of the failure to deliver the project on time and within budget" but added that Edinburgh Council "must also share principal responsibility".
+Lord Hardie made 24 recommendations, and also provided a figure of £835.7m for the final cost of the project.

-Cost
+Cost of the inquiry

-In August 2015, Edinburgh City Council announced that they expected to spend up to £2 million participating in the inquiry.
+In August 2015, City of Edinburgh Council announced that they expected to spend up to £2 million participating in the inquiry.
 The council spending would include the costs of legal assistance that would be provided to former councillors and staff.

 By July 2016, the inquiry itself had cost £3.7m, £1.822m of this being staffing costs, and £716,000 being legal fees.

 In June 2020, two years after the last public hearing, the estimated cost had risen to around £11m.

 The Scottish Government stated in an FOI request for the remuneration paid to Lord Hardie; 'We are not able to provide details of amounts paid to Lord Hardie under the Data Protection Act'.

+In September 2023, the final cost of the inquiry was reported to be "more than £13m".

 Criticism

-Public hearings for the inquiry concluded in 2018 but at November 2022 there is still no date for the publication of the report.
+As at November 2022, there was still no date for the publication of the report.
 Joanna Mowat, a Conservative councillor for Edinburgh city centre, said the delay was “nothing short of a scandal.
 “No one can understand why this is taking so long”.